IrisChat/Iris/README.md

 # Iris

-Iris is a ChatApp built in React, Typescript, Javascript
+Iris is a ChatApp built in Typescript and Svelte